 South Dakota Fed Cattle Challenge

 The South Dakota Cattlemen’s Foundation announced the Fed Cattle Challenge program is open for registration.
-The Fed Cattle Challenge will provide an opportunity for youth (14 to 18 years old) to learn about the science and economics of finishing cattle by participating in a calf finishing program.
+The Fed Cattle Challenge will provide an opportunity for youth (14 to 18 years old as of January 1, 2022) to learn about the science and economics of finishing cattle by participating in a calf finishing program.
 Participants will understand the process for finishing cattle through ownership of a percentage of a pen of cattle (roughly equivalent to three head) at a custom feedlot, receive curriculum on twelve topics related to cattle feeding, calculate a closeout and present what they have learned to a panel.

-“The Fed Cattle Challenge was an excellent way to enhance my knowledge on the cattle feeding industry.
-Being able to obtain information from industry experts and use real-world investments will allow me to implement more of these tactics into my own cattle feeding operation in the future,” stated Logan Schlim, a finalist in last year’s class.
+"The Fed Cattle Challenge was an excellent way to enhance my knowledge on the cattle feeding industry.
+Being able to obtain information from industry experts and use real-world investments will allow me to implement more of these tactics into my own cattle feeding operation in the future,” stated Logan Schlim, a finalist in a previous Fed Cattle Challenge class.
 Peter Rausch, another finalist, said, “The Fed Cattle Challenge has given me a live experience with feeding cattle where there is real risk and reward.
 This Challenge has given me more in-depth insight into different aspects of the cattle industry.
 Definitely recommend this to other peers.”

 Awards for the top three participants will be awarded.
 First place will receive $1,500, second place will receive $1,000, and third place will receive a $500 award.